 For fewer distractions on your website, you can use A/B testing to make a home page with fewer options.

 Moreover, intrusive ads are another example of distractions on a website.
 If you have too many advertisements, arrange them in a way that is not annoying.
-Nothing makes increases the bounce rate easier than an ad appearing over a piece of content that visitors are reading.
+Nothing makes increasing the bounce rate easier than an ad appearing over a piece of content that visitors are reading.
 Make sure your ads are not where people seek information, such as the menu bar, search bar, or content.

 Use contrasting backgrounds and stand-out CTA to help users navigate through your website and in the right direction.